Jeff Rohrer

-Jeffrey Charles Rohrer (born December 25, 1958) is a former American football linebacker in the National Football League (NFL) for the Dallas Cowboys.
-He played college football at Yale University and was drafted in the second round of the 1982 NFL Draft.
+Jeffrey Charles Rohrer (born December 25, 1958) is an American former professional football player who was a linebacker for the Dallas Cowboys of the National Football League (NFL).
+He played college football for the Yale Bulldogs and was selected in the second round of the 1982 NFL draft.

-Early life and collegiate career
+Early life

 Rohrer attended Mira Costa High School, where he played football.
 He was a National Football Foundation and Hall of Fame Scholar-Athlete.

 In 2014 Rohrer was inducted into Mira Costa's Distinguished Alumni Hall of Fame, in the same group of inductees as musician Jim Lindberg and scientist Lance J. Dixon.

+College career

-He attended Yale University.
-In 1978, he was a backup defensive end.
+Rohrer accepted a football scholarship from Yale University.
+As a sophomore in 1978, he was a backup defensive end.
 He did not attend school in 1979.

-In 1980, he was moved to inside linebacker and helped his team win the Ivy League championship.
+As a junior in 1980, he was moved to inside linebacker and helped his team win the Ivy League championship.
 He registered 110 tackles (second on the team), 54 solo tackles, 8 tackles for loss, 2 sacks and 2 forced fumbles.
 He suffered a fractured ankle and missed the last 3 games of the season.